WEEE-Open/tarallo-import-script/README.md

 ### Feature list generation

-`generate-features` takes `tarallo-backend/database-data.php` from backend, converts into some JS code and places it into `features.generated.js`.
-That code should be appended to `tarallo-frontend/js/feratures.js` after being manually reviewed.
+`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-frontend/js/feratures.js`, which should be manually reviewed and commited afterwards.

 ### Inserting initial data